kunalnandre/Git-and-Github/README.md

 Git is a distributed version control system (VCS) that empowers you to track changes made to project files.
 It streamlines code management and team collaboration.
 Whether you’re an individual developer or a team member, learning Git simplifies version control and enhances effectiveness.

+The main benefits of **_Git_** are:
+* Powerful and detailed change tracking, which means less conflicts.
+* The job can be done offline - except when you are receiving/sending changes to the server.
+* Workflow is flexible.
+* Branching and merging is more reliable.
+* It is very fast.

 ## Understanding the Git Workflow:

 A Git project consists of three major sections: **the working directory, the staging area, and the git directory.**